 Branden Jennings Highlights

-Listed at 6-3, 220 pounds, Jennings is close to the size many coaches want in an ideal linebacker.
-He may need to put on a little weight to be an every-down linebacker for a Power Five program, but he’s proving to carry that weight well already — As a sophomore in 2018, Jennings racked up 136 tackles and six sacks on his way to multiple honors.
+Listed at 6-foot-3 and 220 pounds, Branden Jennings is the size many coaches want in an ideal outside linebacker.
+He’s proving to carry that weight well already, too.
+As a senior in 2020, Jennings racked up 127 tackles and 12 sacks on his way to multiple honors.

 The 247Sports Composite ranks Jennings as the 108th best player in the country and seventh-best at his position.